Templeogue: Churches

 The Roman Catholic parish church is St. Pius X which opened on 27 November 1960 on College Drive.
 A historical chapel was built in the 13th century beside the graveyard which survives at Wellington Lane, where the original village of Templeogue was located.

 St. Jude's church was built at Orwell Park on 7 December 1975 to serve the newer housing estates of Orwell, Willington, Rossmore and surrounding areas.

-Politics and administration
+Political geography

-Templeogue straddles two Dáil constituencies, with five of its electoral divisions (Templeogue-Cypress, Templeogue-Limekiln, Templeogue-Orwell, Templeogue-Osprey, and Templeogue Village) in the Dublin South-West constituency, and one electoral division (Templeogue-Kimmage Manor) is in Dublin South-Central.
+Templeogue is in the Dáil constituency of Dublin South-West.

-It is administered by South Dublin County Council, and its local electoral area for county council elections is Rathfarnham–Templeogue.
+It is in the county of South Dublin and is in the local electoral area of Rathfarnham–Templeogue for elections to South Dublin County Council.

 Templeogue is part of the Dublin 6W postal district.

 Population

 Templeogue's population at the 2022 census was 18,076, a rise of 3.9 percent from the previous 2016 census.
 In the 36 years from 1986 to 2022, the population fell by 1,566, a decrease of 8 percent.